 While the three skills listed above are indicative of a general top performer, the different call types and different clients will require agents to possess specific characteristics and traits as well.
 For example, cognitive skills are not the most important in service and sales roles.
 But cognitive ability is one of the best predictors for job performance for more complicated roles such as tech support.

-If on the other hand you’re providing call center services for a health insurance provider, call agents need to have the cognitive ability to deal with people who are in financial trouble.
-Call agents in this case will need to be able to find out why they’re struggling to pay etc, which isn’t just complex, but also requires tact, empathy and understanding, while still delivering support at speed and with accuracy.
+If, on the other hand, you’re providing call center services for a health insurance provider, call agents need to have the cognitive ability to deal with people who are in financial trouble.
+Call agents in this case will need to be able to find out why a customer is struggling to pay.
+In addition to being a more complex interaction, this also requires tact, empathy, and understanding, while still delivering support at speed and with accuracy.

 Hire better live chat agents, at scale.